-Please refer to The Midlands3Cities DTP website for more information.
+Please refer to The Midlands3Cities Doctoral Training Partnership website for more information.

 Support with your application

-We have produced a set of Frequently Asked Questions, which lists important contacts and answers many of the questions you may have, along with some additional guidance notes for applicants (.doc - 18kb).
+We have produced a set of Frequently Asked Questions, which lists important contacts and answers many of the questions you may have, along with some additional guidance notes for applicants.

-For full details of eligibility, funding and research supervision areas, please visit The Midlands3Cities DTP website.
+For full details of eligibility, funding and research supervision areas, please visit The Midlands3Cities Doctoral Training Partnership website.